Percy Spencer: Career

 Spencer became Senior Vice President and a Senior Member of the Board of Directors at Raytheon.
 He received 300 patents during his career.
 Originally, a Raytheon facility in Burlington, Massachusetts involved in vacuum tube development and manufacturing was named Spencer Labs after Spencer.
 This facility was eventually closed.
 Later, a new building at the Raytheon Missile Defense Center in Woburn, Massachusetts, was named in his honor.
 Other achievements and awards, besides the Distinguished Public Service Award, included membership of the Institute of Radio Engineers, Fellowship in the American Academy of Arts and Sciences, and an Honorary Doctor of Science from the University of Massachusetts, despite having no formal education.

 For his invention, Spencer received no royalties, but he was paid a one-time $2.00 gratuity from Raytheon, the same token payment the company made to all inventors on its payroll at that time for company patents.

 Personal life

-Spencer and his wife, Louise, had three children: John, James, and George.
-He counted Vannevar Bush, Omar Bradley, William Redington Hewlett and David Packard as friends.
-Later, he was married to Lillian Ottenheimer on November 18, 1960.
+Spencer and his first wife, Louise, had three children: John, James, and George.
+Later, he married Lillian Ottenheimer on November 18, 1960.
+He died in Newton, Massachusetts in late 1970 at age 76.

+His friends included Omar Bradley, William Redington Hewlett, David Packard, and Vannevar Bush, who said "every physicist in the country" respected Spencer for not only his ingenuity but "what he has learned about physics by absorbing it through his skin."

 Legacy

-Raytheon Integrated Defense Systems, which deals extensively in radar systems, has named a building after Spencer in the Woburn, Massachusetts facility.
+Raytheon Integrated Defense Systems, which deals extensively in radar systems, named a building after Spencer in the Woburn, Massachusetts facility.
 An early Radarange model sits in the lobby, across from the dining center.